easybuilders/easybuild-tutorial/docs/02_installation/README.md

 that's OK too), so don't worry.

-You can install EasyBuild just like you can install any other Python software that is released via the standard *Python Package Index* (PyPI), through one of standard Python installation tools.
+You can install EasyBuild just like you can install any other Python software that is released via the standard *Python Package Index* (PyPI), through one of the standard Python installation tools (like `pip`, `virtualenv`, `pipenv`, ...).
-There may be some irony involved in using the "standard" Python Packaging tool to install Easybuild, seeing as EasyBuild is a software installation tool in its own right.
-However, we actually have a couple of additional tricks up our sleeve!
+And since EasyBuild is a software installation tool in its own right, we actually have a couple of additional tricks up our sleeve!

 #### Python 2 or Python 3?